akshay-joshi-25/U.S.-Flight-Delay-Analysis/README.md

 <img width="1373" height="560" alt="image" src="https://github.com/user-attachments/assets/f8364989-97c0-4d44-b555-f562e1d195dd" />

-The above chart clearly illustrates that while Morning, Afternoon, Evening, and Midnight hours cover exactly the same number of hours (~6 hrs), Morning and Afternoon flights each account to roughly 35% of the total flights every month with Evening (~24%) and Midnight flights (~6%) being a distant #3 and #4 respectively in terms of flight distribution.
+The above chart clearly illustrates that while Morning, Afternoon, Evening, and Midnight hours cover exactly the same number of hours (~6 hrs), Morning and Afternoon flights each account to 36% and 35% of the total flights respectively in 2024 with Evening (~23%) and Midnight flights (~5%) being a distant #3 and #4 respectively in terms of flight distribution.
 This shows that majority Americans prefer travelling domestically during daylight hours.

 Flight volumes follow a clear seasonal pattern.
 The year starts quietly (January ~560k, February ~550k — the lowest month), builds through spring, peaks in summer (July at ~660k — the busiest month), eases through autumn, and dips again in November (~605k) before a mild December recovery.
 Summer demand is roughly 20% higher than the winter low.